Diary Major John Kevin Lloyd - 1942-1945 - Part 2

 own altar boy.
 The [[?]] salesman

-is a catholic. about 100 men only.
+is a Catholic.
+About 100 men only.

-Rained until mid afternoon.
-Tried
+Rained until afternoon.
+Threat

 to cancel salt water party and